iluvdata/tplink_cloud/README.md

   * KS125
   * KS135

 If you're interested in testing other devices I suggest using the underlying library [pykasacloud](https://github.com/iluvdata/PyKasaCloud) to first connect to the device and enabling debug logging.
-If you need assistance submit and Issue.
+If you need assistance submit an Issue on github.

 ## Future Directions